jelovirt/org.lwdita/README.md

 Build
 -----

-To build the DITA-OT Markdown plug-in:
+To build the DITA-OT Markdown plug-in from source:

 1. Install the DITA-OT distribution JAR file dependencies by running `gradle install` from your clone of the [DITA-OT repository](https://github.com/dita-ot/dita-ot).
     The required dependencies are installed to a local Maven repository in your home directory under `.m2/repository/org/dita-ot/dost/`.